Top ten ways to help your wedding photographer

 - Smile a lot and stick together: simple but it makes it a lot easier for your photographer to get lots of great photos of the two of you throughout the day.

-- Unusual events: Your arrival by helicopter and the £10000 worth of fireworks maybe a secret from the guests - but photographers like to be prepared for these kind of sudden unusual events.
-This also applies if you are rehearsing a YouTube style first dance and are planning to throw each other around the dance floor!
+- Unusual events: Your arrival by helicopter and the £10000 worth of fireworks may be a secret from the guests - but photographers like to be prepared for this kind of sudden unusual events.
+This also applies if you are rehearsing a YouTube-style first dance and are planning to throw each other around the dance floor!